customerio/customerio-node/README.md

 ### api.triggerBroadcast(campaign_id, data, recipients)

-Trigger an email broadcast using the email campaign's id.
+Trigger an email broadcast using the broadcast ID.
 You can also optionally pass along custom data that will be merged with the liquid template, and additional conditions to filter recipients.

 ```javascript
 api.triggerBroadcast(1, { name: "foo" }, { segment: { id: 7 } });